-Birth Partners play a valuable role in labour and birth, in making you comfortable and supporting you.
-I share 6 things below that a Birth Partner can do to nurture your birth experience.
+Birth Partners play a valuable role in childbirth, in making you comfortable and supporting you.
+Here I share 6 things your Partner can do to nurture your birth experience.

 1. Protect your Privacy & Birth Space

-Your Birth Space matters, it’s important you feel safe, comfortable and secure wherever you birth baby and that you’ve privacy.
-Your birth partner can help create your birth space when you go into labour, protect your privacy and ensure you’re comfortable and have all you need.
+Your birth space matters – it’s important you feel safe, comfortable and secure wherever you birth baby and that you’ve privacy.
+Your Partner can help create your birth space in early labour, protect your privacy and ensure you’re comfortable and have all you need.
 You may like electric candles, aromatherapy and soft music in the background.
-Discuss how you would like your birth space to be beforehand.
+Discuss how you’d like your birth space to be beforehand.

 2. Be your Advocate

-I suggest to pregnant women to write their Birth Preferences or Plan.
-This is an educational task you can do together.
-By discussing your choices and birth preferences with your Partner during pregnancy, they can better understand and support your wishes.
-When you’re in labour, your Birth Partner can answer simple questions on your behalf, enabling you to remain focused inwards, on your body, breath & baby – supporting the hormones that facilitate birth.
-For example, when you go into labour, your Birth Partner can time your contractions and telephone the midwife to inform them of how you are.
+By discussing your choices and birth preferences with your Partner during pregnancy, they can better understand and support your wishes in labour.
+When you’re in labour, your Partner can answer simple questions on your behalf, enabling you to remain focused inwards, on your body, breath & baby – supporting the hormones that facilitate birth.
+For example, when you go into labour, your Partner can time your contractions and telephone the midwife to let them know.